 The problem is, the identification and explanation of these anomalies is rarely done in a systematic way.
 When it is done manually, there are many KPIs to monitor, their volatility is uneven, and human resources are scarce.

-DataMa offers, in its DataMa Impact module, an anomaly detection option based on two methods that you can choose:
+Datama offers, in its Datama Assess module, an anomaly detection option based on two methods that you can choose:

 - A “moving window average” method, or a moving weighted average based on the previous points, taking into account the weight of each day in the calculation of the ratio and the dispersion of the different points